 A Pioneering Project

 The Sunnyside Powerhouse was built in early 1892, located on Sunnyside Avenue (now Monterey Boulevard) at Baden Street.
 More about that here.
-It was to provide the electrical energy for the system and was opened with great ceremony on 26 April, one year to the day after the Sunnyside Land Company put lots in residential district of that name on the market.
+It was to provide the electrical energy for the system and was opened with great ceremony on 26 April, one year to the day after the Sunnyside Land Company put lots on the market in the residential district of that name.

 The Examiner, which never coddled Joost’s foibles, recounted in detail the journey of the first ceremonial streetcar, which departed in the morning from Steuart Street headed south.